About Eucalyptus Radiata Essential Oil

 - Eucalyptus Macarthurii Essential Oil: Organically cultivated in South Africa, this "Rose-scented" eucalyptus is high in the aromatic compound geraniol, which gives it a rich and fruity, rosy/floral aroma.
 It has the same therapeutic benefits as the other varieties, with a unique aromatic quality.

-- Eucalyptus Radiata Essential Oil: Organically cultivated in South Africa, this variety is also known as Narrow Leaf Eucalyptus.
+- Eucalyptus Radiata Essential Oil: Organically cultivated in Australia, this variety is also known as Narrow Leaf Eucalyptus.
 Its crisp, clean, and herbaceous true eucalyptus aroma is soft and sweet, with smooth camphor notes.
 Rich in cineoles, it is the most therapeutically versatile variety.

 - Lemon-scented Eucalyptus Essential Oil: Organically harvested in India, Eucalyptus citriodara has the same therapeutic qualities as the other Eucalyptus species, but smells of fruity citronella and lemon.